Huevos and Grits

 • Garlic Powder – You can substitute one clove of finely minced fresh garlic.

-• Eggs – Good, fresh large eggs.
+• Eggs – Good, fresh, large eggs.
 If you can get some free-range even better.

 • Cheddar Cheese – No, it’s not a southwestern ingredient.
 It’s part of the “southern” of this recipe.
 I prefer sharp or extra sharp Cheddar.

-You’ll find detailed measurements for all ingredients in the printable version of the recipe at the bottom of this post.
+The complete ingredient list with detailed measurements is included in the printable recipe card at the bottom of this post.

-🔪 How to Make Huevos and Grits
+How to Make Huevos and Grits

 Make the Cheese Grits